band/ghPagesLab/to-do list and notes.md

  - also, update all the links that require `websiteroot`

 2024-06-10:
- - websiteroot parameterized in most of the code
+ - `websiteroot` parameterized in most of the code
- TODO: update all the hrefs generated in MassiveWikiRenderer
+ TODO: update all the `hrefs` generated in MassiveWikiRenderer

- - decided on adding websiteroot to the command-line arguments
+ - decided on adding `websiteroot` to the command-line arguments
    rationale: only need to change `gh-pages.yml` file; `netlify.toml` can stay the same.

- - the current test wiki and Obsidian vault only has a few files in it; further testing required.
+ - TODO: the current test wiki and Obsidian vault only has a few files in it; further testing required.

+ - some other thoughts:
+	 - another rationale for command-line `websiteroot` specification is that `mwb.yaml` can be used for multiple web publication sites without change
+	 - Note: this does mean that PyPI module initialization might need to query for expected deployment method (and where would that info go if not into `mwb.yaml`?)
+	 - there are questions to be resolved about how to help the user of the system set up, or modify already set up, configurations.